gi-no/blog_mean_stack/article3.en.md

   Question.create(req.body, ...
 ```

-On question updating and destroying API, veryfy that current login user ID is the same as the question's user ID so that
+On question-updating and question-destroying API, verify that current login user ID is the same as the question's user ID so that
-only submitted user can edit or delete the articles.
+only submitted users can edit or delete the articles.

 ```javascript
 exports.update = function(req, res) {